MedForge MedForge

 arXiv preprint 2025

 Recent advances in multimodal large language models have enabled remarkable medical image editing capabilities.
 However, the research community's progress remains constrained by the absence of large-scale, high-quality, and openly accessible datasets built specifically for medical image editing with strict anatomical and clinical constraints.
-We introduce Med-Banana-50K, a comprehensive 50K-image dataset for instruction-based medical image editing spanning three modalities (chest X-ray, brain MRI, fundus photography) and 23 disease types.
-Our dataset is constructed by leveraging Gemini-2.5-Flash-Image to generate bidirectional edits (lesion addition and removal) from real medical images.
-What distinguishes Med-Banana-50K from general-domain editing datasets is our systematic approach to medical quality control: we employ LLM-as-Judge with a medically grounded rubric and history-aware iterative refinement up to five rounds.
+We introduce Med-Banana-50K, a comprehensive dataset for instruction-based medical image editing spanning chest X-ray, brain MRI, and fundus photography across 23 disease types.
+The public release includes 50,635 successful bidirectional edits and 37,822 failed attempts with full conversation logs, enabling evaluation, preference learning, and alignment research for medically grounded image editing systems.